I can't remember if Mrs. Kahwaty taught my English class in the 10th or 11th grade.

 Nobody ever challenged me.
 Nobody ever suggested that I shouldn't bring a gun into school.

-It was 1965 or the first half of 1966, at the latest.
+This was in 1965 or the first half of 1966, at the latest.
 JFK had already been murdered with a mail order rifle.
-On August 1, 1966, a fellow named Charles Joseph Whitman shot and killed 15 people and wounded 32 others, most of them from the observation deck of a tower on the Austin campus of the University of Texas.
+On August 1, 1966, a man named Charles Joseph Whitman shot and killed 15 people and wounded 32 others, most of them from the observation deck of a tower on the Austin campus of the University of Texas.
 It was, I think, the first mass shooting at a school in American history.
 Everyone correctly thought it was really terrible and strange, but I don't think anybody thought it was a new trend.